dlang/DIPs/README.md

    doesn't describe a migration path to mitigate breakage.

-2. Create a new pull request against this repository by adding a new document to the `DIPs` folder, using the next spare ID (>= 1000).
+2. Create a new pull request against this repository by adding a new document to the `DIPs` folder, using any spare ID (>= 1000).
 The DIP manager will provide feedback about what information needs to be added for the DIP to reach the required quality for further consideration.

    The DIP document must be named "DIP<id>.md".
+The exact DIP ID used at pull request stage is not important because during merging the DIP manager will replace it with the next currently available ID among the merged proposals, which will become the "real" ID for the DIP in future.

+   The pull request title should match the DIP title.

 3. After any initial feedback has been addressed, the DIP manager will announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.